laserpants/trombone/README.md

 ##### Static routes

-A possible use case for static routes is to provide documentation of a web service, using the `OPTIONS` HTTP method.
+A possible use case for static routes is to provide documentation as part of a web service, using the `OPTIONS` HTTP method.

     OPTIONS /photo  {..}  {"GET":{"description":"Retreive a list of all photos."},"POST":{"description":"Create a new photo."}}